Kidney Week 2019: Abstract FAQs

-ASN will email notifications to the lead authors by August 12, 2016 for abstracts and by September 30, 2016 for late-breaking clinical trials.
+ASN will email notifications to the lead authors by August 9, 2019 for research abstracts, clinical case reports, and informational posters and by September 30, 2019 for late-breaking clinical trials.
 It is the responsibility of the lead authors to notify their co-authors.

 How can I withdraw my abstract after it has been submitted?